Alan Kulwicki: 1992: Championship Season

 However, Kulwicki was able to benefit from bad fortune that would befall Elliott in the weeks ahead.
-The next week at Martinsville, Elliott crashed out of the race while Kulwicki finished fifth.
+The next week at Martinsville, Elliott fell out of the race with a blown engine while Kulwicki finished fifth.
 Kulwicki followed that up with a twelfth-place run at North Wilkesboro, a second place at Charlotte, and another twelfth-place finish at Rockingham.
+While Elliott managed a fourth place finish at Rockingham, he ran twenty-sixth at North Wilkesboro with handling problems and thirtieth at Charlotte after his car's sway bar broke.
+Allison too had not run well over the same four races; brake failure late in the race at Martinsville left him sixteenth, ill-handling cars relegated him to eleventh and nineteenth at North Wilkesboro and Charlotte, and he could only manage tenth place at Rockingham.
+This left Kulwicki just seventy points behind Elliott and a mere 15 points behind Allison with two races left.

-While Elliott managed a fourth place finish at Rockingham, he ran twenty-sixth at North Wilkesboro and thirtieth at Charlotte.
-Then, at Phoenix, Kulwicki ran fourth while Elliott suffered overheating problems and a cracked cylinder head and once again finished outside of the top 30.
-Allison won the race, retaking the points lead, but Kulwicki’s performance left him within striking distance of the points lead.
+Then, at Phoenix, Kulwicki ran fourth while Elliott suffered overheating problems and a cracked cylinder head.
+He once again finished outside of the top-thirty.
+Allison won the race, retaking the points lead, but Kulwicki's performance left him within striking distance of the points lead.
 When the points standings were tabulated after the race, Kulwicki had surpassed Elliott in the standings and stood thirty points behind Allison.

 Thus, the stage was set for the final race of the season, the Hooters 500 at Atlanta.
 Before the race, Kulwicki received approval from NASCAR and Ford to change the "Thunderbird" lettering on his bumper for the race to "underbird" because he felt like the underdog in the contention for the championship.

 Kulwicki qualified for the race in fourteenth position, three spots behind Elliott and three spots ahead of Allison.
 Allison simply needed to finish fifth or better to clinch the Cup, regardless of what his cohorts did.
 Atlanta, however, was not one of his better tracks, as he had a string of inconsistent finishes there.
 He had, however, finished fourth in the spring race won by Elliott.
 Kulwicki needed to outpace both Elliott and Allison and put as much distance as he could between the two drivers because he not only had to make up the thirty points on points leader Allison, but also needed to put distance between himself and Elliott, who trailed him by only ten points.